agrogan1/dataviz/data-driven-report-demo/README.md

 ## Quarto

 Quarto is an almost *magical* system that allows you to create documents in multiple formats.
 These documents may be driven by data, or contain no data whatsoever.
-With the click of a button, the same content can be written out (*rendered*) to multiple formats: HTML web pages; PDF documents; Microsoft Word documents, epub ebooks, HTML slide shows, and more.
+With the click of a button, the same content--written in a simple format called *markdown*--can be written out (*rendered*) to multiple formats: HTML web pages; PDF documents; Microsoft Word documents, epub ebooks, HTML slide shows, and more.

 These different document formats will be *rendered* using the most up to date data from the data source, meaning that documents can in some sense be *self-updating*.
 Additionally, if documents contain code, they provide an *audit trail* that allows for *replicability* and *error detection*.